izderadicka/audioserve/README.md

 There is also one additional env. variable `PORT` - TCP port on which audioserve serves http(s) requests (defaults to: 3000) - this is useful for services like Heroku, where container must accept PORT variable from the service.

-A more detailed example (audioserve is an entry point to this container, so you can use all command line arguments of the program):
+A more detailed example (audioserve is an entry point to this container, so you can use all command line arguments of the program, to get help for the program run this command `docker run -it --rm  izderadicka/audioserve --help`):

     docker run -d --name audioserve -p 3000:3000 \
         -v /path/to/your/audiobooks1:/collection1 \
         -v /path/to/your/audiobooks2:/collection2 \
         -v /path/for/audioserve-data:/home/audioserve/.audioserve \
         -e AUDIOSERVE_SHARED_SECRET=mypass \
-        audioserve \
+        izderadicka/audioserve \
         --ssl-key /audioserve/ssl/audioserve.p12 --ssl-key-password mypass \
         --search-cache \
         /collection1 /collection2